TRAINING COURSE

 • Encourage scribbles with crayons

-• Art activities with brushes, collage, sponges
+• Art activities with brushes, collages, sponges

 • Process vs. product